jelle619/cahcaw.nl/Commune_Summary.md

 <img src="/commune/belgie.png" style="max-height: 90vh">

-# AND REMEMBER, IT IS NOT A QUESTION IF THE COMMUNE WILL BE A THING, IT IS A QUESTION WHEN
+# AND REMEMBER, THE QUESTION IS NOT IF BUT WHEN